 A student has the right to withhold disclosure of directory information by completing a Request for Nondisclosure in the Registrar’s Office.
 Requests for Nondisclosure must be filed annually.
 The College assumes that failure on the part of any student to file a Request for Nondisclosure indicates approval for disclosure.

-Student records, including admissions papers, registrations, grades and other supporting data are maintained in the Registrar’s Office.
-Any student wishing to challenge the content of his/her educational records should notify the Director for Data Management Services/Registrar in writing.
+Student records, including admissions papers, registrations, grades, and other supporting data are maintained in the Registrar’s Office.
+Any student wishing to challenge the content of his or her educational records must notify the Director for Data Management Services/Registrar in writing.